vaggelisdrak/Medical-LinkedIn/README.md

-# A full stack web application like LinkedIn but for medical staff for a client
+# A full stack web application like LinkedIn but for medical staff for the company Climaxx

-Most recent version climaxx-Copy (2)

 I Created the backend of an existing website using Python's Flask.
 It inlcudes: